Felix-Nilsson/gpt-internship/README.md

 Medicinsk AI-Hjälp is designed with two users in mind:

-* Medical staff: doctors, nurses
+* Medical staff: doctors, nurses, etc
 * Patients, caretakers of patients

 Both kinds of users are required to login to use the service.